In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 deployment are created:

-The application you have just deployed is a simple nginx server with a single static Hello World page.
-Basically it just deploys the Docker image ovhplatform/hello
+Note: The application you have just deployed is a simple Nginx server with a single static Hello World page.
+Basically, it deploys the Docker image ovhplatform/hello

 List the services